 Of course, not every lender is willing to accept applicants with fair credit.
 Each lender has its own credit and eligibility requirements.

 To get a personal loan for fair credit, you’ll need to know where to look.
 We did some of the legwork for you and found three personal loans that require a minimum FICO score well within the “fair credit” range.

 Avant has flexible personal loan requirements and considers applicants with a credit score as low as 580.
 Additionally, Avant has no set income requirements for its personal loans.

 Personal loan amounts range from $2,000 to $35,000.
 Loan terms of two, three, four, and five years are available.
-Avant does charge an origination fee 4.75% of the loan balance.Visit Avant
+Avant does charge an origination fee 4.75% of loan balance of the loan balance.Visit Avant

 2. LendingClub: 600 FICO minimum